ethereum-attestation-service/eas-sdk/README.md

 The `attest` function allows you to create an on-chain attestation for a specific schema.
 This function takes an object with the following properties:

-* `schema`: The UID of the schema for which the attestation is being created.
+- `schema`: The UID of the schema for which the attestation is being created.
-* `data`: An object containing the following properties:
+- `data`: An object containing the following properties:
-  * `recipient`: The Ethereum address of the recipient of the attestation.
+  - `recipient`: The Ethereum address of the recipient of the attestation.
-  * `expirationTime`: A Unix timestamp representing the expiration time of the attestation.
+  - `expirationTime`: A Unix timestamp representing the expiration time of the attestation.
 Use `0` for no expiration.
-  * `revocable`: A boolean indicating whether the attestation is revocable or not.
+  - `revocable`: A boolean indicating whether the attestation is revocable or not.
-  * `refUID`: (Optional) The UID of a referenced attestation.
+  - `refUID`: (Optional) The UID of a referenced attestation.
 Use `ZERO_BYTES32` if there is no reference.
-  * `data`: The encoded data for the attestation, which should be generated using the `SchemaEncoder` class.
+  - `data`: The encoded data for the attestation, which should be generated using the `SchemaEncoder` class.
+  - `value`: (Optional) The ETH value that is being sent with the attestation.

-The function returns a Promise that resolves to the UID of the newly created attestation.
+The function returns a `Promise` that resolves to the UID of the newly created attestation.

 #### Example: Creating Onchain Attestations